 View this post on Instagram

 To ease minor discomfort, mixing one teaspoon of salt with eight ounces of warm water and rinsing will help a lot.
 This swishes debris and food particles away from the cut and any raw spots.
 It also provides cleansing of wounds to promote healing.
 Because pain medications may increase bleeding, try to avoid them, but if you need relief, use them sparingly.
-Consult with your orthodontist also.
+Consult with your orthodontist White Plains, NY.

 Cuts in the mouth from braces are just like any other cut and will take a few days to heal.
 The average healing period is around four days or more.
-Using dental wax over the brackets rubbing on raw spots will help them heal.
+Using dental wax over the brackets and rubbing on raw spots will help them heal.
 Eventually, your mouth will become accustomed to the hardware and form thicker areas inside your mouth, much like a callous.